About

 Education

-2024/present – The North London Group – Core Programme
+2024/present – The North London Group – Intensive Programme

 2021/2024 – The Barnes Atelier – Core Studio Programme